 Learn to do Data Viz in R

 ggplot2package to turn massive data sets into easily-readable charts in just a few lines of code.
 That can be incredibly valuable for presenting your data, but more importantly, when it’s done right, data viz is a tool for helping you understand what the data is telling you.
-That’s why we just launched a new course dedicated to teaching you how to do data visualization in R. In the course, you’ll learn to use
+That’s why we just launched a new course dedicated to teaching you how to do data visualization in R.

-ggplot2with real-world data to construct five different popular chart types (including a version of the chart you see above).
+ggplot2 with real-world data to construct five different popular chart types (including a version of the chart you see above).
 But more importantly, you’ll learn when to use different charts and how to interpret them correctly.
 And of course, you’ll also get some practice writing clean, efficient R code using the fundamentals you learned in our introductory R courses, in addition to learning some new coding tricks!
 The course includes four all-new missions and a new guided project.
 As you work through it, you’ll build and analyze line graphs to assess life expectancy in various US population groups, use histograms, bar charts, box plots, and scatter plots to investigate bias in movie reviews, and then use your new skills to answer questions about the causes of wildfires (with real-world data, of course).
 And like the R courses we launched last month, this course is written by R native Dr. Rose Martin, which means that you’ll be learning modern, production-ready R code.

 Why you should learn data viz in R

 Visualizing your data should be an important step in almost every data science project, because looking at it can reveal trends, patterns, and problems, that you might not notice any other way.
 Particularly once you’ve learned why and how to work with the popular chart formats covered in this course, you’ll be able to use them to glean insight from your data that would be easy to miss with no visualization (or the wrong type of visualization).